Director, Eleanor Stellyes Center for Global Studies

 Key topics of study include:

-Learn more about the SIT South Africa: Social and Political Transformation program
+Learn more about the South Africa: Social and Political Transformation program and other SIT programs

 Credit: 4.5 for the fall or spring semester